-Fisherman’s Blues: A West African Community at Sea by Anna Badkhen
+Fisherman’s Blues: A West African Community at Sea by Anna Badkhen (HC)

 An intimate account of life in a West African fishing village, tugged by currents ancient and modern, and dependent on an ocean that is being radically transformed.